ziipline/einstein-service-prompt-testing-utility/README.md

 ### 1. Accessing the Application

-Navigate to the **Prompt Test Batches** tab in your Salesforce org to access the testing utility.
+Navigate to the **Prompt Testind Utility** tab in your Salesforce org to access the testing utility.

 ### 2. Template Selection